-Initial work took the form of the design by Adam Coutts and Adel Daoud of a political economy audit of the Lebanese, Jordanian and Turkish health systems, using mental health and cancer care as case studies.
-Beginning in the second half of 2018, interviews were conducted with key stakeholders in the region including health ministries, private sector health providers, the UN and NGOs in partner countries.
-Working with other members of the R4HC Political Economy stream, team members completed extensive political economy reports on Lebanon and Jordan in the course of the summer of 2019.
-Simon Deakin has been working on a concept note discussing the contribution of institutional and behavioural approaches to the political economy of health.
+Initial work scoping a political economy audit (‘PEA’) of the Lebanese, Jordanian and Turkish health systems was carried out and interviews were conducted from 2018 with key stakeholders in the region including health ministries, private sector health providers, the UN and NGOs in partner countries.
+Extensive drafts of the political economy reports on Lebanon and Jordan were completed in the course of the summer of 2019.
+Work continued on these reports in 2020 and they were largely completed by the end of September 2020.

 To meet R4HC aims for year one (2017-2018), the CBR’s partners in the Global Mental Health Lab (Teachers College, Columbia University) trained mental health providers in Lebanon to meet competency criteria in Interpersonal Psychotherapy (IPT) as supervisors and providers; systematically collected outcomes of patients who accessed individual IPT treatment; piloted integration of the IMPACT collaborative care platform in a primary healthcare center in Lebanon; and have been engaging with stakeholders expand treatment in primary and specialty clinics serving host and refugee communities.